-The talar neck connects head of the talus with body of the talus.
-Body has four parts – talar dome, central part, lateral process and posterior process.
+The talar neck connects head of the talus with the body of the talus.
+The body has four parts – talar dome, central part, lateral process, and posterior process.

 Inversion and eversion, as well as plantarflexion and dorsiflexion, take place at the posterior subtalar joint.

 This is a projection on the posteroinferior aspect of the talar body and is nonarticular.
 The flexor hallucis longus tendon courses between medial and lateral tubercles of the posterior process.